 If you have questions not answered by the information available on this site, please contact the Lakeside Garden Coordinator, Jessica L. Wilson, at firstname.lastname@example.org.

-Garden rules are laid out in the Lakeside Community Garden Handbook.
-All gardeners must read and consent to the rules laid out in the Handbook before being assigned a plot.
+Garden rules are laid out in the 2021 Garden Handbook.
+All gardeners must read and consent to the rules laid out in the Handbook before applying.

-Plot size and availability: Gardeners will be asked to specify in their application how large of a plot they would like.
+Plot size and availability: Applicants for the Traditional Membership will be asked to specify how large of a plot they would like.
 In the event that the total amount of growing space requested exceeds what is available, the Garden Coordinator will attempt to accommodate all prospective gardeners by reducing the size of each gardener’s requested plot.
 In the event that demanded space still outstrips supply, the Garden Coordinator will first assign plots based on garden seniority (with prior-year gardeners in good standing receiving priority), and then assign all remaining plots to new applicants by lottery.
 Any resident who applies for but does not receive a plot will be placed on a waitlist.
 If a plot in the garden subsequently becomes available, a lottery of all waitlisted gardeners will be held, and the applicant whose name is drawn will receive first right of refusal for the newly available plot.

 Notes on garden timelines and the growing season:

 The communal herbs are for garden members only.
-Members are encourage to take only what they need and avoid plants that have been over-harvested.
+Members are encourage to take only what they need and avoid over-harvesting.

-The communal herb collection contains the following perennial herbs:
+The communal herb garden contains the following perennial herbs:

-Basil and cilantro are both annuals.
+Basil, cilantro, chervil, and shiso (perilla), are annuals.
 Parsley is a biennial.
-Gardeners are encouraged to grow these herbs in their own plots.
+Gardeners are encouraged to grow these herbs in their own plots or in pots.

 We enhance the soil by planting winter cover crops (Austrian pea and winter rye) at the end of the growing season.
 The peas fix nitrogen and the winter rye has deep roots that improve drainage.
 Both plants prevent soil erosion and smother weeds.
 Other sustainable practices include composting, inter-cropping, crop rotation, and hedgerows.

 The membership fee includes access to the tools in the shed.
-It also pays for replacements and new acquisitions.
+It also pays for replacements, repairs, and new acquisitions.
+Please notify the garden coordinator if something is broken!

 Please refer to the following page: Lakeside Community Garden Refund Procedure